Debach: Medieval

+Modern

 The 2001 census recorded 30 households in the village with a total population of 75.
 The population was estimated to consist of 80 people in 2005, including Boulge and increasing again to 126 according to the 2011 Census.
 These figures were notably smaller than those recorded in 19th-century censuses:- in 1801 the population of Debach was 117, in 1851 there was a total population of 113 in 25 households and in 1881 a total of 138 people lived there in 29 households with about 66% of those whose occupation was recorded being employed directly in agriculture.
 The population peaked at 140 in 1901 and 1911 and was still 127 in 1951 but fell by 1961 to 90.

 During the Second World War the parish housed a Royal Air Force Station, RAF Debach, a bomber airfield which was transferred to the USAAF and became home to the 493rd Bombardment Group.
 The airfield closed soon after the war and was used as a prisoner-of-war camp in 1945 for German prisoners.
 Parts of the runway are still visible, but are in a poor state.
 The former airfield is now the site of Debach Enterprises, grain storage, a cafe and is also home to the Green Label food company, situated at Loomswood Farm, which specialises in the production of Gressingham duck.